danspielman/Laplacians.jl/docs/src/index.md

 To get the current version of the master branch, run `pkg> add Laplacians#master`

+# Version 1.0.1

+Changes:

+- Added `latin_square_graph` and `latin_square`.
+- Allow `plot_graph` to plot in 3D.
+- Fixed performance bug due to lazy matrix transpose.
+- Changed more function names to agree with Julia naming conventions.
+- Update documentation and examples.

 # Version 1.0.0

 This version works with Julia version 1.0.0.